xuankimtran/docs-1/pages/katalon-studio/docs/qtest-integration.md

 You can break the connection between a Katalon Studio test suite folder and qTest by following the steps below:

+> Notes:
-> Disintegrate a test suite folder from qTest will also disintegrate all test suites in the folder from qTest.
+> * Disintegrate a test suite folder from qTest will also disintegrate all test suites in the folder from qTest.

 1. In the **Tests Explorer** view, right-click on the test suite folder you wish to disintegrate.
 Select **qTest > Disintegrate**.